The Book of Powers

 Throughout the millennia, there has been an underlying current of greater awareness, sustained by a matrilineal succession, emerging from time to time in Women of Distinction.
 Sappho, the Oracle at Delphi, Mary Magdalene, the great women mystics of the middle ages, Auður the Deep, as well as the thousands of unheralded seers and witches: all have nurtured the secrets of this understanding in the face of massive hostility.
 This is The Book of Powers, which describes the applications and responsibilities bestowed upon those who have the capability to use these forces.
 The companion volume, The Book of Keys, will allow the holders of this awareness to utilize the powers described here.
 In that you, the reader, are able to understand these words is proof that you hold these powers.
 Use them wisely.

 There was a list of 17 chapters; the titles were indicative of many of the things Mary had already experienced: The Animal Mind, The History of the Organism, Speaking Through Others, Heightened Sensation, Vision of the Past, Thought Transference.
-Other chapters concerned things she had yet to undergo: Suspended Animation, Material Discorporation, and, the most intriguing of all, Birth and Death.
+Other chapters concerned things she had yet to undergo: Suspended Animation, Material Discorporation, and, the two most intriguing: Birth and Death.

 She began to read.